30483305

 “We Were Awful” – Gloucester City Manager Daf Williams Reflects on Collapse Against Uxbridge

-Gloucester City manager Daf Williams expressed deep frustration following his team’s 3-2 defeat to Uxbridge on Saturday afternoon, a match where Gloucester squandered a 2-0 lead.
+Gloucester City manager Daf Williams expressed his deep disappointment following his team’s 3-2 home defeat to Uxbridge on Saturday afternoon, despite starting strongly with a 2-0 lead.

-However, Uxbridge quickly responded before the break, as Jeremiah Okine-Peters met a well-placed cross to reduce the deficit, giving the visitors hope heading into the second half.
+However, Uxbridge rallied swiftly.
+Jeremiah Okine-Peters headed in a cross before halftime, giving the visitors hope heading into the second half.

-Williams was candid about his disappointment: “Disappointed is probably an understatement.
+Reflecting on the collapse, Williams was blunt: “Disappointed is probably an understatement.
 I’m bitterly disappointed.
-There were a lot of positives during the first half, but conceding that poor goal to make it 2-1 changed the game.”
+While there were positives in the first half, conceding that poor goal to make it 2-1 changed everything.”

-He added, “At halftime, we urged the players to keep up the good work from the first half, but they did the opposite.
-The five to ten minutes before our triple substitution were probably the worst I’ve seen here, and unfortunately, things didn’t improve even after the changes.
-Collectively, it was a really poor day.”
+He continued: “We told the team at halftime to maintain their first-half performance, but they did the opposite.
+The five to ten minutes before our triple substitution were probably the worst I’ve seen, especially here.
+Even after the changes, we remained poor collectively.
+It’s a really disappointing day.”

-He appealed to the supporters, urging them to continue backing the team, saying, “If I put my emotions aside, we’re still in a strong position.
-But I can’t overlook what happened today.”
+Addressing supporters, he added, “Keep backing the lads.
+When I put my emotions aside, I still believe we’re in a strong position.
+But I can’t overlook today’s performance.”

 Gloucester City lineup: Thompson, O’Regan, Wildig, Watts (Baidoo), Thomas, Hanks (Cross 67), Mitchell (Williams 67), Stretton, Mohammed, Simpson, Siddall (Spence 80).